enagrubor/Recognition-of-Musical-Instruments/README.md

 Dimensionality reduction techniques (LDA and LFDA) were applied to improve class separability and classification performance.
 The final classification was performed using a K-Nearest Neighbors (KNN) classifier.

+## Dataset
+Dataset used in this project: https://www.kaggle.com/datasets/soumendraprasad/musical-instruments-sound-dataset/data

 ## Problem Description
 The goal of this project is to automatically classify musical instruments based on their audio recordings.